-Update: India’s Supreme Court will decide in the Fall of 2014 the legality of poker and other games of skill (rummy).
+Update: India’s Supreme Court will decide in January of 2015 the legality of poker and other games of skill (rummy).
 Pokerstars is already said to be eyeing the country and have begun marketing efforts for play money Indian players by using Diwali.

 Yes.
 This is one of the most commonly asked questions from bettors in India, but also from operators looking to tap into the 1.2 million people and the largest growing middle class.
 As with all legal questions it is difficult to answer as India believes gambling to be “taboo” and many legalities and loopholes exist.
 Indian states are also actively seeking to legalize the gambling business.
 Let me give you a break down of the laws that have occurred over the latest years.
 First, if you just want a site then look below.

 Where Indians Bet Online

 BET365.com – This is the main destination for punters from India who want to bet online.
 They have been successful in this small market because they allow you to bet with Rupees, and offer other methods to fund your account legally.
 It’s also probably the safest bookmaker out of the UK to service India.
 Before betting, we recommend you familiarize yourself with the most simple cricket betting strategies as it is the most bet on sport in India.

 This was the most recently introduced law by Indian government.
 As you can see by the title, it covers a vast array of anything on the internet in which they consider to be either illegal or taboo.
 Please note, there were no laws that actually made it illegal to allow online gambling by the states of India.
 Ok, so this FIT Act basically says if something is illegal or taboo the Internet Provider (ISP) must block such site.
 Can anyone say China?
 This type of censorship simply doesn’t work and hasn’t scared away people from India from betting online.
 They did the same in China and other Asian countries and it didn’t work which is why the USA uses different tactics to block betting so I’m not sure what they’re trying to accomplish.